Main Promo Images

 LATEST OUTCASTING OVERTIME

-OutCasting, public radio's groundbreaking LGBTQ youth program, is produced monthly by MFPG — Media for the Public Good, Inc., a national nonprofit public media production organization with a local public radio heritage: for many years, we owned and operated a public radio station just north of New York City — WDFH FM 90.3 Westchester Public Radio.
+OutCasting and OutCasting Overtime, public radio's groundbreaking LGBTQ youth programs, are produced by MFPG — Media for the Public Good, Inc., a national nonprofit public media production organization with a local public radio heritage: for many years, we owned and operated a public radio station just north of New York City — WDFH FM 90.3 Westchester Public Radio.

-SUPPORT — We need your support to produce this program.
-Please make your tax-deductible gift now!
+SUPPORT — Individual contributions are our main source of support, so please make your tax-deductible gift now!
 And if you're a possible major individual donor or a foundation or a business that wants to support the LGBTQ community through OutCasting, please see our special message for you.

 NEW BOARD MEMBERS — We are looking for highly qualified people to join MFPG's Board of Directors.
 Ideal candidates should have previous non-profit board experience, willingness and preferably experience in non-profit fundraising, and a strong and supportive interest in LGBTQ issues.
 It's not necessary for you to be physically located in the New York area.
 Please read more and then contact us if you're interested in applying.